The Historic Photograph Collections

 Marion County Historical Society Contributions

 The Marion County Historical Society contributed over 300 photographs dating from the late-1800s to the mid-1900s.
-Major subjects include landmark buildings such as the Oregon State Capitol, the Marion County Courthouse, the Oregon State Penitentiary, and the Bush House.
+Subjects include landmark buildings such as the Oregon State Capitol, the Marion County Courthouse, the Oregon State Penitentiary, and the Bush House.